 - Sync performs consistently better than Async with respect to both Discontinuity and Loss under a wide spectrum of load and heterogeneity.
 The improved performance can be explained by the fact that Sync maintains higher Availability and thus is able to perform smooth handoffs at times of poor reception.
 Under Async, the underflows contribute to the time divergence of playout points and the de-correlation of buffer contents.
 Thus when a node seeks a handoff it becomes difficult to find a parent with the missing frames for a smooth transition. - Sync is effective even under limited knowledge of remote nodes (used for performing handoffs).
 Having the playout nodes nearly synchronized means that any one of them can offer more or less the missing frames, so we don't need to have a global view of buffer contents tracking a small set of alternative parents suffices for handoff operations.
 Async on the other hand needs to know the buffer contents of remote nodes so as to identify the one (if any) whose playout point is at the right distance for a gapless handoff. - Similarly, Sync is relatively immune to constraints on the number of downstream nodes that a parent can support.
-Having the playout points of different nodes near in time creates a natural load-balancing with respect to the handoffs because all nodes hold approximately the same frames thus are equally good from the standpoint of a seeking node.
-Contrary to this, in Async there are many cases where few nodes exist that are at the "correct" time distance from many other nodes, but cannot accommodate all of them due to these constraints and thus the seeking nodes are forced to perform handoffs that induce gaps in playout. - Although rather counter intuitive, Async's performance is favored by randomness in parent selection (imposed by restrictions such the ones described above) since the latter eventually assists in keeping playout points "near-in-time"; peers are forced not to diverge a lot by performing handoffs that induce loss and thus restore up to a point their offset.

-• Unlike Sync, Async can benefit from keeping frames in the buffer even after they have been displayed locally.
-This, however, leads to several known complications (how much of it is needed to smooth out the disruption without making the offset exceedingly large) as well as some new ones (copyright restrictions permit the nodes of P2P streaming systems to buffer only a limited time window of a copyright protected material.
+Having the playout points of different nodes near in time creates a natural load-balancing with respect to the handoffs because all nodes hold approximately the same frames and are equally good from the standpoint of a of a node seeking for a new parent.
+Contrary to this, in Async there are many cases where few nodes exist that are at the "correct" time distance from many other nodes, but cannot accommodate all of them due to these constraints and thus the seeking nodes are forced to perform handoffs that induce gaps in playout. - Although rather counter intuitive, Async's performance is favored by randomness in parent selection (imposed by restrictions such as the ones described above) since the latter eventually assists in keeping playout points "near-in-time"; peers are forced not to diverge a lot by performing handoffs that induce loss and thus restore, up to a point, their offset. - Unlike Sync, Async can benefit from keeping frames in the buffer even after they have been displayed locally.
+This, however, leads to several known complications (how much of it is needed to smooth out the disruption without making the offset exceedingly large) as well as some new ones (copyright restrictions permit the nodes of P2P streaming systems to buffer only a limited time window of copyright protected material.6

-All the above point to that Sync is a better option for the considered P2P systems.
+All the above indicate that Sync is a better option for the considered P2P systems.
 At the core of its advantage is that it is conforming to the P2P character of the application.
 Async on the other hand, by virtue of the divergence that it fosters, goes against the P2P paradigm by effectively reducing the number of secondary service points that are available to a node.
-Admittedly, an extensive field test with a modified existing system is needed to firmly verify our intuition and simulation results presented here.

 The remainder of the article is structured as follows.
 In Sect.
 2 we review related work from the literature.
 In Sect.
 3 we present the details of the considered playout policies and P2P setting.
 Several simulation scenarios on multiple metrics and control parameters are presented in Sect.
-4. Sect.
-5 summarizes our findings and points out some interesting related observations on the operation of a popular P2P streaming system.
-Finally Sect.
-6 concludes the article.
+4. Finally, Sect.
+5 summarizes our findings, discusses the applicability of the results to multiple-parent systems and concludes the article.